 What do visual, performing, and music all have in common?
 Art!
 In this class, you will learn about visual arts, performing arts, and music as different forms of art and the elements of each.
 Through examples from the Gaylord-Pickens Museum and talented Oklahoma artists of all different mediums, you will see how art can influence individuals and provide an outlet for creativity.

-As aviation and flying became more mainstream in the early twentieth century with pilots like Wiley Post, Oklahoma’s pilots were at the forefront of many industry defining moments, like the invention of auto-pilot, the creation of the Air Force as its own military branch, the first successful attempt at breaking the speed of sound, and many more.
-This class shows the long-term success Oklahomans have maintained in aviation since the first flight in 1903 up to today.
+As aviation and flying became more mainstream in the early twentieth century, Oklahoma’s pilots were at the forefront of many industry defining moments, like the invention of auto-pilot, the creation of the Air Force as its own military branch, the first successful attempt at breaking the speed of sound, and many more.
+This class shows the long-term success Oklahomans have maintained in aviation since the first flight in 1903 to today.

 What does it mean to you to be a good citizen and community member?
 You can learn all about Oklahoma citizenship here!